LogtalkDotOrg/logtalk3/manuals/sources/refman/control/send_to_self_1.rst

    ::Message

 Sends a message to :term:`self`.
-Can only used in the body of a predicate definition.
+Can only be used in the body of a predicate definition.
 The argument should match a :ref:`public <directives_public_1>` or :ref:`protected <directives_protected_1>` predicate of *self*.
 It may also match a :ref:`private <directives_private_1>` predicate